rubyworks/dotopts/README.md

 ### Setting Arguments

-A simple example of a projects `.opts` file:
+A simple example of a projects `.option` file:

     yardoc
     yard doc